-On February 1, 2012, the District issued Refunding Certificates of Participation Series 2012 (2012 COPS).
-The proceeds from the issuance of the \$9.84 million were used to refund and retire the 2001 COPS.
-Interest on the 2012 COPS was payable semi-annually on February 1 and August 1 of each year through the year 2018.
-The final principal payments were made in fiscal year 2019.
+On August 1, 2019, the Corporation issued Refunding Certificates of Participation Series 2019 (2019 COPS).
+The proceeds (less \$408 of issuance costs and underwriters fees) from the issuance of the \$11.66 million were used to advance refund and retire the 2009A COPS.
+Interest on the 2019 COPS is payable semi-annually on February 1 and August 1 of each year through the year 2034.
+There is no right under any circumstances to accelerate the payments or otherwise declare any payments not then in default to be immediately due and payable.